- When and where will Accelerator be held?

 - How do the projects and teams work?

-Students will be placed into teams of roughly eight people and also paired with a current Vanderbilt Owen MBA student, who will act as a coach and mentor for the team.
-During the course of the program, between six and eight organizations will present the students with a real challenge facing them.
+Students will be placed into teams of roughly eight people and also paired with a Vanderbilt Owen MBA student, who will act as a coach and mentor for the team.
+During the course of the program, between multiple organizations will present the students with a real challenge facing them.
 Together, the Accelerator teams will develop and present their solutions to top executives.
 The executives will rank the projects, give feedback to the participants and select a winning team.
 Past partners include American Airlines, Bridgestone, Lexus, Humana, Coca-Cola, Sony Music and BlueCross BlueShield of Tennessee.

 - Who teaches in the Accelerator-Vanderbilt Summer Business Institute?